MaxBarraclough/NeHe-SFML/building.md

    NeHe-SFML2, called, say, "win-build".
    (It will still work if you just choose NeHe-SFML2, but it's messy.)

-*  Using the "Add Entry" button, add two entries of type FILEPATH:
+*  Using the "Add Entry" button, add two entries of type PATH:

               CMAKE_MODULE_PATH    c:/wherever/SFML-2.0/cmake/Modules
               SFML_ROOT            c:/wherever/SFML-2.0/